YAQIMIAO/fluid-simulation/docs/final_report.md

 ### summary

-We closely followed the simulation loop provided in the paper (Position Based Fluids, by Miles Macklin and Matthias Mu ̈ller).
+We closely followed the simulation loop provided in the paper (Position Based Fluids, by Miles Macklin and Matthias Müller).

 ![alt text](images/main.png)

 1. Apply external force and predict particle positions